OfficeDev/office-js-docs-pr/docs/develop/teams-toolkit-overview.md

 # Create Office Add-in projects with Teams Toolkit (preview)

-Extensions to the Microsoft 365 Platform are called "Teams Apps", even if the extension is for a part of Microsoft 365 outside of the Teams application itself.
+Extensions to the Microsoft 365 Platform are now included under "Teams Apps".
+Even if the extension is fully outside of the Teams application itself, the Teams Toolkit has support for Office Add-ins.
 A primary tool for developing Teams Apps is the Teams Toolkit.
-You can create Office Add-ins with the Teams Toolkit subject to the following restrictions:
+You can create Office Add-ins with the Teams Toolkit, with the following restrictions:

 - Only Outlook Add-ins can be created at this time.
 We're working hard to enable support in Teams Toolkit for add-ins to other Office applications.
 - Add-ins created with Teams Toolkit use the unified Microsoft 365 manifest which is currently in preview.
 We encourage you to experiment with creating add-ins using the toolkit but don't use the unified manifest for production add-ins.